Tone of Voice (TOV). What it means for your marketing

 What is tone of voice?

-Hi and welcome back, it’s good to see you again.
-Tone: More casual with the use of ‘hi’, but still respectful.
+Example 2 Hi and welcome back, it’s good to see you again.
+Tone: More casual with the use of ‘hi’ but still respectful.

-Well hey you!
+Example 3 Well hey you!
 It’s been a while but we’re glad you’ve not forgotten us.
 Have a socially distanced air kiss.
 MWAH, MWAH!
-Tone: Friendly, playful and familiar.
+Tone: Friendly and playful.
+The use of humour makes it feel familiar.

 The Neilsen Norman Group (NNG), a company that specialises in user experience, have identified four dimensions of tone of voice.
 These are: